Zefirchiky/SpelRight/README.md

 Sorted suggestions for 30 incorrect words in ~16-17ms (1600 words/s).

+Memory usage is minimal, one big string of all words without a dilimeters + a small vec of information.
+Totaling dict size + ~200 bytes (depending on the biggest word's length) + additional cost of some operations.

 # CLI
 `spell.exe` in %PATH%. `words.txt` in the same folder.